steveantony5/Refrigerator-Monitoring-System---AESD-Project-1/README.md

 	- LED 0 - Light sensor
 	- LED 1 - Temperature sensor

-#unit testing
+## unit testing
 Unit testing has been performed for Lux sensor module, Temperature sensor module and Logger module

+# Folder Structure
+**SRC**
+	- contains all the source files
+**INC**
+	- contains all the include files
+**unit**
+	- contains the unit test file